dulle90griet/gb-terrifictotes-dcf/README.md

 make run-checks
 ```

-If you wish to run individual tests – though it shouldn't be necessary for the purposes of initial setup and deployment – run the following command from the root directory of the repo:
+If you wish to run individual tests – though it shouldn't be necessary for the purposes of initial setup and deployment – use the following command:

 ```sh
 source ./venv/bin/activate && pytest -vvvrP test/TEST_FILE_NAME_HERE.py